Approved by the Energy, Environment, and Water Policy Committee On February 20, 2024

 Issue

-Urbanization and other land use changes lead to increased stormwater runoff quantity, decreased infiltration to groundwater, and non-point source pollution transported to our waterways.
+Storm intensity and duration combined with urbanization and other land use changes lead to increased stormwater runoff quantity, decreased infiltration to groundwater, and non-point source pollution transported to our waterways.
 Water quality concerns include fertilizers, nutrients, metals, wastewater leaks, and increased temperature.
-Increased stormwater runoff quantity can lead to flooding, loss of property due to erosion, reduction in base-flow, loss of aquatic habitat, increased water velocity in streams and rivers causing increased turbidity and destroying habitat, and contaminated water used for drinking and recreation.
-Additionally, our nation’s stormwater infrastructure – pipes, storm drains, Best Management Practices, and swales –are increasingly inadequate due to age, lack of maintenance, and increased storm size and frequency.
+Increased stormwater runoff quantity can lead to flooding, loss of property, erosion, reduction in base-flow, loss of aquatic habitat, increased water velocity in streams and rivers causing increased turbidity, and contamination of recreational waterways and drinking water supplies.
+Additionally, our nation’s stormwater infrastructure – are increasingly inadequate due to age, lack of maintenance, and increased storm size and frequency.

 Rationale

-Low-income areas are often exposed to the greatest environmental hazards but are the most limited in terms of capacity to adapt to acute environmental shocks, such as extreme weather events and chronic stresses from repeated flooding from frequent, smaller storms.
-The combined effects of infrastructure aging, increases in urbanization, and increases in precipitation extremes heightens the importance of stormwater management in civil infrastructure planning, not only from the perspective of managing negative impacts of runoff, but also from the perspectives of adverse public health results and the need to use stormwater runoff as a water supply source.
-It is important for policy makers to understand that increased risk and aged assets will need both financial and policy initiatives to protect life, safety, and the environment that sustains us.
+Low-income areas are often exposed to both the highest flood risk and the greatest environmental hazards but are the most limited in terms of capacity to adapt to extreme weather events and chronic stresses due to repeated flooding from frequent, smaller storms.
+The combined effects of infrastructure aging, growth in urbanization, and increases in precipitation extremes heightens the importance of stormwater management in civil infrastructure planning, not only to control the negative impacts of runoff, but also to protect public health and to capture stormwater runoff as a water supply resource.
+It is important for policy makers to understand that increased risk and aging and degrading assets will need both financial and policy initiatives to protect health, safety, welfare, and the environment.

 ASCE Policy Statement 441